openwrt/packages/net/banip/files/README.md

 * output comprehensive runtime information via LuCI or via 'status' init command
 * strong LuCI support
 * optional: add new banIP sources on your own
+* optional: log banned inbound and/or outbound IP to syslog.

 ## Prerequisites
 * [OpenWrt](https://openwrt.org), tested with the stable release series (19.07) and with the latest snapshot